 This blog has been inspired by books more often than not.
-When I crafted the first version of my personal website many years ago, a database of my favorite books was one of the first things I added and changed frequently.
+When I crafted my first personal website many years ago, a database of my favorite books was one of the first things I added and changed frequently.

 For better or for worse – I organize my thoughts and my websites in relation to books I have read or pick books in order to find new ways to articulate what is on my subconscious mind.

-It is experimental und I might make changes to layout and the organization of items often.
+It is experimental, and I might make changes to layout and the organization of items often.

 As a so-called knowledge worker I feel that there is already so much ‘out there’ that the task of the day is not to try to be that original, but to consolidate, re-arrange, or – as they say today – curate existing knowledge.
 In passing, this might solve my issues with finding my ideas and life too cliché.